MobileROS/MobileROS/Readme.md

 ## Contribution

 We welcome contributions to WirelessROS!
-Please check our [contribution guidelines](CONTRIBUTING.md) for more information.

 ## License

 WirelessROS is released under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments